...help you check your 2,500-word content and tell you exactly how to rank?

 That’s the safest ratio that won’t hinder your natural writing but still useful to show you a warning that “Hey!
 Maybe you want to turn down a knob, that’s starting to look spammy.”

-It’s simple, you just need to insert more of your targeted keywords into your content!
+It’s simple, you just need to insert more of SEO keywords into your content!

 We recommend adding your keyword at your headline, the first 100 word of your content and the last 100 words of your content.

 Having mentioned your keyword early in the content can better help Google to better associate your content with your targeted keyword.